-The Matrix T50 is one of four new residential treadmills recently introduced to the market.
+The Matrix T50 is one of five new residential treadmills recently introduced to the market.
 It is the high-end company's first jump into the home market, having dominated the commercial industry for many years.
 Now they go head to head with Life Fitness and Precor.

 The T50 features a strong, commercial-grade motor, a durable steel frame and an advanced cushioning system similar to what you find on their health club models.